-A: They are not a seperate breed.
-They are a color variant of the breed, but are often viewed as a seperate breed by those that don’t understand the recessive traits of the red nose, and as such view them as an entirely different dog.
+A: They are not a separate breed, but e a color variant of the breed.
+Red nosed pitbulls are often viewed as a separate breed by those that don’t understand the recessive traits of the red nose.

 Q: Where do red nose Pitbulls originate from?

 A: Originally they are thought to have been bred in Ireland, and are known as “old family reds.”